 Caxton Arms BN1 3LB

 The Caxton Arms is one of Brighton’s best kept secrets, tucked away in the heart of the city centre, just a short hop from Brighton station.
 It’s traditional pub inspired menu focuses on tasty authentic food, made by their passionate chefs.
 They use local butchers and fishmongers to ensure they have the freshest ingredients.
-There’s also a great selection of vegetarian and vegan dishes so everyone’s happy at the Caxton Arms, and don’t gorget to check out their two-level beer garden and balcony, perfect for a sunny lunch!
+There’s also a great selection of vegetarian and vegan dishes so everyone’s happy at the Caxton Arms, and don’t forget to check out their two-level beer garden and balcony, perfect for a sunny lunch!

 Nuposto BN1 2RE

 Nuposto serves you a slice of Naples on Brighton’s West Street.
 The Italian restaurant brings you the real deal; Italian pizza with all the smells of authentic Italy.
 Watch their Italian chefs at work in Brighton’s newest and sociable setting.
 Here you can almost touch the Italian produce in Brighton’s independent bar and restaurant.
-Lunch Review

 Cricketers BN1 1ND